boynux/docker-dust/README.md

 Why is it intresting?
 ====================

-* It's very secure since each client will be redirected to it's own container.
+* It's very secure since each client will be redirected to its own container.
 * Finer resource management, since each container can be limited to subset of RAM and CPU so we can manage resources based on number of clinets
 * Upgrades will be easy as each request spawns new container and it can get new updated container (not supported yet).
 * Can be scaled easily by using Docke swarm and Overlay network we can spawn conatainer in distributed Docker hosts.